 - Funding can be requested to support items such as equipment, data, travel, tuition, and staff salary needed for research; the request is not limited to these examples.

-- Applications must be submitted via the online application tool in any of the following formats: Word document, text-only file, or PDF.
-Email or hard-copy applications will not be considered.
+- Grant proposals must be submitted via the online application tool in any of the following formats: Word document, text-only file, or PDF.
+Email or hard-copy proposals will not be considered.

-- Applications submitted to Microsoft will not be returned.
-Microsoft cannot assume responsibility for the confidentiality of information in submitted applications.
-Therefore, applications should not contain information that is confidential, restricted, or sensitive.
+- Grant proposals submitted to Microsoft will not be returned.
+Microsoft cannot assume responsibility for the confidentiality of information in submitted grant proposals.
+Therefore, proposals should not contain information that is confidential, restricted, or sensitive.

 - Incomplete grant proposals will not be considered.

-- Due to the volume of submissions, Microsoft Research cannot provide individual feedback on applications that do not receive grants.
+- Due to the volume of submissions, Microsoft Research cannot provide feedback to individuals who propose, but do not receive, a grant.

 Get answers to frequently asked questions about the Microsoft Research Dissertation Grant.

-Are international students (those who are not citizens of the United States or Canada) eligible to apply?
+Are international students (those who are not citizens of the United States, Canada, or Mexico) eligible?

-Yes, if you are an international student attending a school in the United States or Canada and meet the eligibility requirements.
+Yes, if you are an international student attending a school in the United States, Canada, or Mexico and meet the eligibility requirements.

-What if I'm a student attending a university outside the United States or Canada?
+What if I'm a student attending a university outside the United States, Canada, and Mexico?

-This program includes only schools in the United States and Canada.
-If you are a student attending a school outside the United States and Canada, you are not eligible for this grant.
+This program includes only schools in the United States, Canada, and Mexico.
+If you are a student attending a school outside the United States, Canada, and Mexico, you are not eligible for this grant.

-What if I will be completing my PhD before the autumn of 2018?
+What if I will be completing my PhD before the fall of 2019?

-Students must still be enrolled in their PhD program during the autumn of 2018 in order to receive and use the grant.
+Students must still be enrolled in their PhD program during the fall of 2019 in order to receive and use the grant.
 Grants are for completing dissertation research only, and cannot be used for support in a role past graduation, such as a postdoc or faculty position.

 What if I am not in my fourth year or beyond during the application period?

-Students must be in their fourth year or beyond in a PhD program when they apply for this grant.
-Students must have started their PhD in September 2014 or earlier to be considered to be in their fourth year of the program for this year’s application process.
+Students must be in their fourth year or beyond in a PhD program when they submit a grant proposal.
+Students must have started their PhD in September 2015 or earlier to be considered to be in their fourth year of the program for this year’s application process.